Naomi Lofthouse

 Naomi Lofthouse (born January 9, 2008) is a soccer player who plays for Ottawa South United in Ligue1 Québec and for the Ottawa Rapid FC in the Northern Super League.

 Early life

 Lofthouse played youth soccer with Ottawa South United before joining the NDC Ontario program in January 2023.

 Club career

 In 2024, Lofthouse began playing with Ottawa South United in Ligue1 Québec.
 On April 27, 2025, she signed a youth development permit with Ottawa Rapid FC in the professional Northern Super League.
 She made her professional debut that day, coming on as a substitute for Desiree Scott against AFC Toronto.
+She made her first start for the Rapid on May 29, 2026, featuring in a 2-1 win over Halifax Tides FC.